Skip to content

 porcelain-cards-06

 This waterfall porcelain countertop and full-height backsplash bring sleek sophistication to the space.
 Exposed edges improve the clean, simple design.
 These edges show the true thickness of the porcelain.
-No buildups ex, just pure modern elegance.
+No buildup or lamination tricks.
+Just the true thickness of the porcelain on display, clean and modern.

 Porcelain countertops Comparisons with Other Materials